Tetsuya3850/CS-Terminology/README.md

 IP (Internet Protocol) address is a network addressable location.
 Each IP address must be unique within its network.
 The addresses are in the form nnn.nnn.nnn.nnn where nnn must be a number from 0 - 255.
 Any Internet-connected computer can be reached through a public IP Address, which consists of 32 bits for IPv4 (they are usually written as four numbers between 0 and 255, separated by dots (e.g., 173.194.121.32) or which consists of 128 bits for IPv6 (they are usually written as eight groups of 4 hexadecimal numbers, separated by colons (e.g., 2027:0da8:8b73:0000:0000:8a2e:0370:1337).
 Computers can handle those addresses easily, but people have a hard time finding out who's running the server or what service the website offers.
 IP addresses are hard to remember and might change over time.
 To solve all those problems we use human-readable addresses called domain names.

 ### DNS
 DNS is a distributed database system which translates human-friendly domain names to numerical IP addresses.
 For example, www.google.com translates to 216.58.218.110.
 DNS is implemented as a distributed directory service.
 Each DNS server stores a database of domain names to IP addresses.
 If it cannot find a domain name being queried in this database, it forwards the request to other DNS servers.
 To improve performance, caching is heavily used.
+DNS results can also be cached by your browser or OS for a certain period of time,

 ### CORS
 CORS (Cross-Origin Resource Sharing) is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.
 A user agent makes a cross-origin HTTP request when it requests a resource from a different domain, protocol, or port than the one from which the current document originated.
 For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
 For example, XMLHttpRequest and the Fetch API follow the same-origin policy.
 This means that a web application using those APIs can only request HTTP resources from the same domain the application was loaded from unless CORS headers are used.